-rock band Summercamp released their debut album "Pure Juice” in 1997 and hit the US alternative charts with the song “Drawer.”
-The Drawer music video was in heavy rotation on MTV.
-Sean's track "Should I Walk Away” became a no. 1 hit in Japan.
-Summercamp toured the United States, Europe and Japan extensively, playing the Fuji Rock Festival on the main stage with Red Hot Chili Peppers, Foo Fighters, Rage Against the Machine and other popular bands.
-Summercamp also played Lollapalooza, as well as toured with Tonic, Toad the Wet Sprocket, Third Eye Blind, Failure and Poster Children to name a few.
+Owner Sean McCue, a founding member of the renowned alternative rock band Summercamp, brings his extensive experience and skills to Coyote Road Studios.
+Summercamp's debut album "Pure Juice" released in 1997, catapulted them to the top of the US alternative charts with their hit single "Drawer," whose music video enjoyed heavy rotation on MTV.
+Sean's track "Should I Walk Away" also reached no. 1 in Japan.
+Summercamp's success led them to tour extensively in the United States, Europe, and Japan, sharing the main stage at Fuji Rock Festival with Red Hot Chili Peppers, Foo Fighters, Rage Against the Machine, and other notable bands, as well as playing Lollapalooza and touring with Tonic, Toad the Wet Sprocket, Third Eye Blind, Failure, and Poster Children, among others.

-Over the years Sean has learned a lot by working with renowned producers Gil Norton (Foo Fighters, Pixies), Chris Sheldon (Radiohead, Foo Fighters, Feeder), Chris Shaw (Bob Dylan, Ween, Red Kross), Luke Ebbin (Bon Jovi, Richie Sambora, Rival Schools), and Ben Grosse (Danny Elfman, Marilyn Manson, Ben Folds, Sinéad O’Conner, Filter).
+Over the years, Sean has honed his craft by working with esteemed producers such as Gil Norton (Foo Fighters, Pixies), Chris Sheldon (Radiohead, Foo Fighters, Feeder), Chris Shaw (Bob Dylan, Ween, Red Kross), Luke Ebbin (Bon Jovi, Richie Sambora, Rival Schools), and Ben Grosse (Danny Elfman, Marilyn Manson, Ben Folds, Sinéad O'Connor, Filter).

-In 2018 Sean has written and produced 17 original songs for the Baywatch Remastering Project which will be released early 2019 in over 200 countries.
+In 2018, Sean's talents were showcased as he wrote, performed, produced, recorded, mixed, and mastered 21 original songs for the Baywatch Remastering Project, released in early 2019 in over 200 countries.

-Sean also recently co-produced the new Karla Bonoff album "Carry Me Home", co-produced the Glen Phillips solo album titled "Coyote Sessions”, Alastair Greene "Dream Train" which has been named TOP 20 albums of 2017 by Downbeat Magazine, as well as Alastair Greene's "Live from the 805".
+Among Sean's other notable projects are the Glen Phillips solo album titled "Coyote Sessions" and Alastair Greene's "Dream Train," which was named one of the top 20 albums of 2017 by Downbeat Magazine, as well as Alastair Greene's "Live from the 805."